How To Handle Negative Reviews: A Survival Guide for Small Businesses

 Published Oct 21, 2019, 11:02 AM

-Approx. read time 2 mins
+Approx. read time 3 mins

-When you're starting out in business, you may be getting reviews coming in left, right and centre.
-But what do you do when some of those reviews are less than positive?
 Negative reviews can have a big impact on small businesses, it can deter future customers and make current ones question their loyalty.
 Here are a few steps you can take to minimise the impact these reviews have on your business.

 Respond to your Reviews

-Responding to all of your reviews is good for your business.
-When the review is positive it shows the reviewer that their opinion is valued.
-However, it is more important that you respond to negative reviews. ignoring it will not make it disappear.
-Responding to reviews can show the reviewer that you have considered what they're saying and that you're going to make changes to improve the processes in the have future.
+Responding to reviews can show the reviewer that you have considered what they're saying and that you're going to make changes to improve the processes in the future.
 Meaning they're more likely to try your business again once things have improved.
 It can also create a positive impact on your online reputation and encourage others to post a review, in turn creating better reviews.

 Avoid Getting Personal

 The responses to the negative reviews should be polite, useful and clear.
-If you have received a bad review it is often very tempting to start defending yourself, getting personal in the process.
-It is tricky to win an argument with an unhappy customer, getting defensive can aggravate the customer further, causing more harm than good especially if they feel you are being impolite or patronising in any way.
+If you have received a bad review, it is often very tempting to start defending yourself, getting personal in the process.
+It is tricky to win an argument with an unhappy customer, getting defensive can aggravate the customer further, causing more harm than good, especially if they feel you are being impolite or patronising in any way.

 Individualise your Responses